Refinancing with Laurel Road

 How to refinance student loans in Florida

 If you already have federal loans but are having trouble paying them off, refinancing might be a good idea.
 Refinancing allows you to consolidate multiple loans into a single private loan.
-You can also refinance a loan in order to get a lower interest rate or better repayment plan.
+You can also refinance a loan in order to get a lower interest rate or better repayment plan if you qualify.

 But not everyone is a good match for refinancing.
 It’s important to see if you qualify and whether it makes sense for your financial situation.
 If you decide to move forward, there are many refinancing options to choose from.